giteshdkolte/salesforce-postgres-sync/README.md

 *   **Configuration Driven**: All pipeline operations are controlled through a central `configurations.yaml` file, allowing for easy management of objects, queries, and settings without code changes.
 *   **Efficient Data Loading**: Utilizes the `dlt` (data load tool) library for efficient and reliable data extraction from Salesforce and files into Postgres. `dlt` is capable to work with large volume of data (millions of records) as it uses disk & batch instead of loading in memory everything.
 *   **Large Volume Support**: The Postgres-to-Salesforce pipeline is optimized for large datasets, using server-side cursors for low memory usage, and intelligent batching to work with the Salesforce Bulk API limits.
+* **Dynamic Salesforce API Version**: Salesforce API version can be configured through `sf_api_version` in `configurations.yaml`, allowing the Salesforce API version to be changed without modifying application code.
+* **Salesforce Record Deletion**: Supports deleting existing records from Salesforce objects using the `delete` operation.
+* **Automatic REST API Fallback for Time Fields**: Salesforce `Time` fields can cause JSON deserialization errors when processed through the Bulk API, particularly when source values are stored as text or even time in PostgreSQL.
+When `time_fields` is configured for an RDS-to-Salesforce object, the pipeline automatically uses the Salesforce REST API instead of the Bulk API for that operation.
+* **Flexible API Selection**: The RDS-to-Salesforce pipeline can use the Bulk API for high-volume operations while selectively using the REST API for objects containing Salesforce Time fields.
 *   **Detailed Auditing**: The Postgres-to-Salesforce pipeline creates detailed summary and row-level log tables in the database, tracking the status of every record pushed to Salesforce.
 *   **Data Integrity**:
     *   File loading pipelines read all data as text to prevent automatic type casting and ensure source values are perfectly preserved.